 Break Through Value Based Payments Part 10: Risk Capitation Pros and Cons THE VBP Blog Welcome back to THE VBP Blog Series.
 Continuing our drill-down into risk-sharing in Value Based Payments, in today’s blog we look at the capitation model.
 As the ever-challenging task of lowering healthcare costs continues to come to the forefront, organizations may look to capitation, which requires that providers take on the full financial risk for the care of… Read More »VBP Risk Capitation Pros and Cons

-Break Through Value Based Payments Risk Capitation Pros and Cons The VBP Blog So, in preparing for our 8th installment of this blog series, it’s become evident that there’s a whole lot more than 10 portions of the topic to cover.
+Break Through Value Based Payments Risk Capitation Pros and Cons The VBP Blog So, in preparing for our 8th installment of our blog series, it’s become evident that there’s a whole lot more than 10 portions of the topic to cover.
 The progress through the Value Based Payments journey has many more steps and stepping stones than the initial view most of us have.
-In the past two weeks, I had… Read More »Shared Savings in VBP
+In the past two weeks, I… Read More »Shared Savings in VBP

 Break Through Value Based Payments Succeeding with Payment for Outcomes The VBP Blog Value Based Payments are leading us to focus on the outcomes we can deliver and to have providers share in the savings.
 However, the real success of payment for outcomes is in better health outcomes, longer periods without a need for higher-level care, and better quality of life for consumers.
 The Advocate’s Perspective in this blog focuses… Read More »Succeeding with Payment for Outcomes